ogundiyantobiloba/opennms-tutorials-1/session3/minimal-minion-activemq/example-configurations/README.md

 [full-alarms-from-mib](../example-configurations/full-alarms-from-mib/) These files contain a first cut at alarm definitions

+---
+**NOTE**

+This example has slightly different UEI definitions because it it taken from an historical proof of concept where the alarms were fully decoded.

 In this case the alarms are fully decoded except for the logicInputChange events where varbind 1 is the logic input id and we don't know what this value means so we cannot assign a unique event.

+---

 To load into the running container do the following